ballerina-platform/ballerina-lang/stdlib/ballerina-database/src/main/ballerina/jdbc/Package.md

     dbOptions: { useSSL: false }
 };
 ```
-The full list of endpoint properties can be found listed under the `sql:PoolOptions` type located in the `types.bal` file of the SQL package directory.
+The full list of endpoint properties can be found listed under the `sql:PoolOptions` type, which is located in the `types.bal` file of the SQL package directory.

 ### Creating tables